 Maple syrup is a classic topping option for pancakes.
 Many people also top their pancakes with a pat of butter.
 You can also use fresh fruit and whipped cream, or other types of syrups.
 Our personal favorite here at The Stay At Home Chef is our famous Liquid Cinnamon Roll Syrup.
 It tastes just like a cinnamon roll in liquid form!

-If you like this recipe, you may be interested in these other breakfast recipes:
+If you like this recipe, you may be interested in these other pancake variations: